Skip to content

 The Antimicrobial Resistance Learning initiative aims to improve the management of Antimicrobial resistance (AMR) in MSF-supported structures through the training and upskilling of the Infection Prevention & Control (IPC) supervisors and the Antimicrobial Stewardship (AMS) focal points.

 AMR is a central priority for the medical and operational departments of MSF since antimicrobial resistance is rapidly spreading and affecting the morbidity and mortality of our current and future patients.
-The AMR learning initiative was launched in 2021, and offers two programmes in both English and French: IPC Supervision & Management and Antimicrobial Stewardship.
+The AMR learning initiative was launched in 2021, and offers two courses in both English and French: IPC Supervision & Management and Antimicrobial Stewardship.

 Through these nine-month training programmes, IPC supervisors and AMS focal points are given the practical skills and knowledge to implement an IPC or AMS strategy within their hospital settings and support MSF staff in best practices.